Esslingen am Neckar: 19th century to present

 The beginning of the 19th century was characterized by industrialization.
 Glove manufacturing, food processing, textiles, and metal working were early industries in Esslingen.
 On 20 November 1845 the first train ran from Cannstatt to Esslingen station.

 Esslingen was occupied by U.S. troops starting in April 1945, at the very end of World War II.
 During the war the city suffered very little damage, and it was peaceably surrendered to the approaching allied forces, thus the medieval character of its city center has been mostly preserved.

 After the Second World War about 47,000 people moved to Esslingen, mostly refugees and displaced persons from East Germany.
 Housing developments in Oberesslingen and Zollberg were created to overcome the shortage of housing.

 In 1973 Nürtingen district was merged with Esslingen am Neckar, making Esslingen the seat of a much enlarged district.

 Demography

-Largest groups of immigrants As of 2020 December 31 were:
+Largest groups of immigrants as of 31 December 2020 were: